codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Arguments**: None

-Used to capture `this` using the `self` variable that stores the `WeakPtr` smart pointer to the current object.
-This applies to lambdas translation.
+Used to capture `this` using the `self` variable that stores a `WeakPtr` smart pointer to the current object.
+This applies to lambda translation.

 ### CppUsing ###